cordova-rtc/cordova-plugin-iosrtc/README.md

 ## Known Issues

 ### iOS Safari and crash on WebSocket events

 Don't call plugin methods within WebSocket events (`onopen`, `onmessage`, etc).
 There is an issue in iOS Safari (see [issue #12](https://github.com/eface2face/cordova-plugin-iosrtc/issues/12)).
 Instead run a `setTimeout()` within the WebSocket event if you need to call plugin methods on it.

-Or better, just load the provided [ios-websocket-hack.js](https://github.com/eface2face/cordova-plugin-iosrtc/blob/master/extra/ios-websocket-hack.js) script into your Cordova iOS app.
+Or better, just load the provided [ios-websocket-hack.js](https://github.com/eface2face/cordova-plugin-iosrtc/blob/master/extra/ios-websocket-hack.js) script into your Cordova iOS app and you are done.

+### HTML5 video API and events

+As explained above, there is no real media source attached to the `<video>` element so [HTML5 video events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events) are artificially emitted by the plugin on behalf of the video element.

+However some properties such as `readyState` and methods such as `play()`, `pause()`, etc do not work as expected (again, there is no real audio/video attached to the `<video>` element).
+In order to pause a video just set `enabled = false` on the associated `MediaStreamTrack`.

 ## Author